polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/creating-your-first-substrate-chain/front-end.md

 We will give you a custom react component that you can add to your `substrate-front-end-template` meant for interacting with your node.

-So let's test it!

 ## Add Your Custom React Component

-In the `substrate-front-end-template` project, create a file called `ProofOfExistence.jsx` in the `/src/` folder:
+In the `substrate-front-end-template` project, edit the `TemplateModule.jsx` file in the `/src/` folder:

 ```
 substrate-front-end-template